oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 ## Important note on external services
 Kubernetes can manage changes and rollbacks within it's environment, provided the older versions of the changes are available.
-So don't delete your old container images unless you're sure you won't need them !
+So don't delete your old container images unless you're sure you won't need them!
 Kubernetes can handle the older versions of the config itself, but always a good idea to keep an archive of them anyway, in case your cluster crashes and takes your change history with it.

 However, Kubernetes itself cannot manage changes outside it's environment.
 It may seem obvious, but Kubernetes is about compute, not persistence, and in most cases the persistence layer is external to Kubernetes on the providers storage environments.

 Persistence is by definition about making things persistent, they exist outside the compute operation, and that can cause problems if other elements also use the stored data.

 This is especially critical for data in databases.
-You need to coordinate changes to the database, especially changes to the database schema (which is outside Kubernetes) with changes to the code in the services that access the database (usually running in Kubernetes.)
+You need to coordinate changes to the database, especially changes to the database schema (which is outside Kubernetes) with changes to the code in the services that access the database (usually running in Kubernetes).
 Kubernetes can handle the rolling upgrades of the *services*, but if different versions of your service have incompatible data requirements you've got a problem.
 Equally if you do an upgrade that changes the database scheme in a way that's incompatible with earlier versions of the service, and then you need to roll back to a previous version you've got a problem.

-These issues are not unique to Kubernetes, they have always existed when a new version of some code that interacts with the persistence layer is deployed, but the very fast deployment cycle of microservices enabled my Kubernetes makes this more of a critical issue to consider (in 2016 Netflix were doing thousands of deployments a day, admittedly not all of them would involve persistence system changes.)
+These issues are not unique to Kubernetes, they have always existed when a new version of some code that interacts with the persistence layer is deployed, but the very fast deployment cycle of microservices enabled my Kubernetes makes this more of a critical issue to consider (in 2016 Netflix were doing thousands of deployments a day, admittedly not all of them would involve persistence system changes).

 One common approach used is the have the microservices support different versions of the scheme, and then only upgrade to the new version once all of the microservices that access the data have support for the new version, and sufficient testing has shown that there is likely to be no need to roll back to old versions which wouldn't support the updated schema.
 Than, and only then is the database (or other persistence) updates to reflect the new structure.